Morning Musume: 2025: Erina Ikuta's, Akane Haga's, Reina Yokoyama's and Rio Kitagawa's graduations

 On July 4, a new update on Hello!
 Project's website announced that Rio Kitagawa is preparing to resume her activities sometime in autumn.
 As a result, she would be absent from Erina Ikuta's graduation concert on July 8 and the entire Hello!
 Con 2025 tour.

 On July 8, Erina Ikuta graduated at the Morning Musume '25 Concert Tour Haru Mighty Magic DX ~Ikuta Erina wo Miokutte~.

 On July 10, it was announced that Akane Haga and Reina Yokoyama will both graduate from Morning Musume and Hello!
 Project at the conclusion of the group's upcoming autumn tour.
 On September 15, they performed at ROCK IN JAPAN 2025 in Chiba Soga Sports Park.

 On September 23, it was announced at the Morning Musume '25 Concert Tour Aki ~Movin' Forward~ concert in Nagano that Akane Haga and Reina Yokoyama would be graduating on December 5 with their graduation concert taking place at Yokohama Arena as the final concert of the autumn tour.

 On October 20, it was announced that Rio Kitagawa will be graduating from Morning Musume and Hello!
 Project by the end of 2025.
 During the period Rio Kitagawa was on hiatus, she reflected about her careless actions and stated that she does not want to cause more trouble to the members and staff, and after discussions with the staff, she came to the conclusion on moving forward onto a new path and graduate from Morning Musume.
 At Rio Kitagawa's request to express her feelings to her fans, individual events and graduation activities in connection to the group's upcoming single "Teka HAPPY no HAPPY! / Watashi no Lamentazione", which will be her last, are also being planned.
 In addition, she will be also absent from the Morning Musume '25 Concert Tour Aki ~Movin' Forward with Hope~ Haga Akane ・ Yokoyama Reina Sotsugyou Special concert on December 5 as well.

+On December 27, Rio Kitagawa officially graduated from Morning Musume and Hello!
+Project following the conclusion of her solo fanclub event.

+2026: Maria Makino's and Sakura Oda's graduations and 18th Generation

+On March 19, it was announced that there will be new members joining the group as the 18th generation at a later date.